-Future Of Klipsch’s American Made Products
+Future Of Klipsch’s American-Made Products

 If you’re wondering whether Klipsch’s American Made speakers will shift production overseas, then you’ll be surprised that it’s improbable.
 For instance, as a matter of culture and tradition, the Klipschorn, the longest-produced speaker, amassing over 70 years of constant production, will possibly always be manufactured on American grounds.

-In addition, there appears to be no plan for Klipsch to close their factory located in Hope, Arkansas.
+In addition, there appears to be no plan for Klipsch to close its factory located in Hope, Arkansas.
 As a result, most of the production lines in Arkansas will keep normally happening, extending to cinema speakers, the LaScala, the Cornwall, Forte, and Heresy.

-Moreover, many of Klipsch’s products aren’t labeled American made for the current criteria required.
+Moreover, many of Klipsch’s products aren’t labeled American-made for the current criteria required.
 Still, they usually have at least a minimal American material or driver inside the product’s build, especially when they are finally assembled in the US.

-However, although you might use this solution to get older American made Klipsch products, you might not get the same luck when attempting the same for headphones.
+However, although you might use this solution to get older American-made Klipsch products, you might not get the same luck when attempting the same for headphones.
 Yet, this is because Klipsch headphones are a relatively new concept that they didn’t have back in the old days.
-So, when they first released their headphones, they were already optimizing factories in China, resulting in the IEMs production starting directly overseas.
+So, when they first released their headphones, they were already optimizing factories in China, resulting in the IEM production starting directly overseas.
 Still, it’s essential to keep in mind that although manufactured in China, Klipsch’s headphones underwent years-long research, engineering, and designing in the US.